 Pension Benefits.
 Each of Messrs.
 Jacobs, Hoffman and Stern has an accrued benefit under the Lazard Frères & Co.
 LLC Employees' Pension Plan, a qualified defined-benefit pension plan, and Messrs.
 Hoffman and Stern have accrued additional benefits under a related supplemental defined-benefit pension plan.
 In each case, these benefits accrued prior to the applicable NEO becoming a managing director of the Company.
 Benefit accruals under both of these plans were frozen for all participants effective January 31, 2005, and our NEOs will not accrue any additional benefits.
 For additional information regarding benefits accrued by or payable to Messrs.
-Jacobs, Hoffman and Stern under these plans as of December 31, 2016, see "Compensation of Executive Officers-Pension Benefits" below.
+Jacobs, Hoffman and Stern under these plans as of December 31, 2018, see "Compensation of Executive Officers-Pension Benefits" below.

-Amended NEO Retention Agreements.
-In anticipation of the expiration of the prior retention agreements with our NEOs, which was scheduled to occur on March 31, 2016, on March 9, 2016, we entered into amended retention agreements with each of our NEOs.
-The terms of the amended retention agreements are generally consistent with the terms of their prior retention agreements, with the following exceptions:
+NEO Retention Agreements.
+In anticipation of the expiration of the prior retention agreements with our NEOs, which was scheduled to occur on March 31, 2016, on March 9, 2016, we entered into amended retention agreements with each of our NEOs at that time.
+In addition, in connection with Mr. Russo's appointment, effective October 1, 2017, as Chief Financial Officer of the Company, we entered into a retention agreement with Mr. Russo on terms substantially similar to the amended retention agreements with our other NEOs.
+For a description of the terms of the NEOs' retention agreements, see "Compensation of Executive Officers-Retention Agreements with Our NEOs" and "Compensation of Executive Officers-Potential Payments upon Termination or Change in Control" below.